reergymerej/virtual-drill-sergeant/README.md

 ## User Manual

 There is a bank of commands that will be issued at random.
-Commands may be disabled through the web interface.
+Commands may be disabled/enabled through the web interface.